 Although a bit on the smaller side, this durable four-person inflatable hot tub offers a number of desirable features that make this pick from Intex enjoyable and easy to use, including an insulated cover, thermal ground cloth, inflation hose, carrying bag, floating chlorine dispenser, and pH test strip.

 A wide temperature range of 68 to 104 degrees ensures the water temperature can fit your personal preference, and 100 high-powered air jets provide bathers with plenty of comfort.
 A strong mesh outer layer provides added protection from the elements.

 It has an outer diameter of 77 inches, an inner diameter of 57 inches, a height of 26 inches, and a capacity of 210 gallons.

-This square-shaped inflatable hot tub is a great pick if you want to position it against a wall or in a corner of your deck or patio.
+This square-shaped model is a great pick if you want to position your inflatable hot tub against a wall or in a corner of your deck or patio.
 It can accommodate up to four people, and its shape allows bathers to comfortably stretch their legs.
 It features 114 surrounding air jets and comes equipped with a digital control panel that allows you to control the temperature.